| |

 The best thing you can do to acclimate your students to school is to follow the same routine every day (as much as possible).

-If you can display a schedule that shows them how many activities are going to happen before the end of the day, that will give them a resource to refer to.
+If you can display a schedule that shows them how many activities are scheduled before the end of the day, that will give them a resource to refer to.

-It's unlikely that most of them will be able to read a schedule, so use pictures and shapes and colors to block out the day and teach them how to read it.
+It's unlikely that most of them will be able to read a schedule, so use pictures, shapes, and colors to block out the day and teach them how to read it.

 Get busy right away.

-Start each day with an engaging open-ended activities.
+Start each day by engaging in open-ended activities.
 Have easy activities waiting for your students so they aren't just sitting around.

 Don't dive right into instruction or expect them to know how to sit still or follow directions immediately.
 It will take some time to teach them routines and expectations.